If you're viewing the offline pdf documentation, view the latest online documentation HEREarrow-up-right.

 • The "Sky" GameObject has the SgtSky component, which handles rendering of the core atmosphere of the gas giant.
 More info HERE.

-• The "Sky" GameObject has the SgtShadowSphere component, which casta shadows from the gas giant onto the rings.
+• The "Sky" GameObject has the SgtShadowSphere component, which casts shadows from the gas giant onto the rings.
 More info HERE.

 • The "Cloud" GameObject has the SgtCloud component, which handles rendering of the high altitude clouds that swirl around.
 More info HERE.